-DHG216 PROCESS OF CARE II
+DHG212 PROCESS OF CARE II

-This course is designed to present to the dental hygiene student an overview of more advanced clinical competencies including instrumentation strategies, and pain control strategies.
-The techniques of pain control include non-invasive and behavioral strategies, local anesthesia administration and nitrous oxide sedation.
-Students will have lab experiences to practice the pain control techniques.
-Didactic and lab sessions are presented for the clinical skills associated with: Chemotherapeutics, Dentinal Hypersensitivity, and advanced instrumentation techniques.
-These skills will be practiced in the lab and then delivered under supervised sessions in concurrent and future clinic sessions.
+This course is designed to present to the dental hygiene student an overview of more advanced clinical competencies including debridement concepts, instrumentation strategies, and pain control strategies.
+The techniques of pain control include non-invasive and behavioral strategies, the principles of local anesthesia administration and nitrous oxide sedation as allowed by state law.
+Didactic and lab sessions are presented for the clinical skills associated with chemotherapeutics, dentinal hypersensitivity, and advanced instrumentation.